Google Chrome Isn’t Responding or Keeps Crashing or Freezing?

 It’s frustrating when Chrome keeps crashing.
 Whether you can’t even get it open or Chrome crashes on certain websites, you might be tempted to switch to another browser like Firefox.

-But don’t do that just yet.
+But you don’t have to do that just yet.
 We’ll show you fixes for common Chrome crashes and how to get your browser back to a stable state.

 Google Chrome Not Responding: Basic Troubleshooting

 Next, you should look at how much you have open in Chrome.
-If your computer is low on RAM (often a problem with Chrome due to its high memory usage), it may cause websites to crash.
+If your computer is low on RAM (which is often a problem due to Chrome’s high memory usage ), it may cause websites to crash.
 Try closing all tabs you’re not using, pausing any Chrome downloads, and quitting other programs running on your computer.

 If none of the above fixes seem to work, you should restart your computer.
-As you may know, rebooting fixes a lot of issues, and could clear up any temporary quirks with Chrome.
+As you probably know, rebooting fixes a lot of issues, and could clear up any temporary quirks with Chrome.

 Finally, it’s a good idea to check for Chrome updates at Menu > Help > About Google Chrome.
-New versions can patch up glitches.
+New versions can patch up bugs.

 Google Chrome Keeps Crashing: Advanced Fixes